-If you've noticed a number of new recycling bins popping up around your community, it's probably due to the increased focus on "going green" across America.
-The United States recycling statistics have vastly improved each year since the first United States recycling center opened its doors in 1896.
+New recycling bins popping up around communities is due to the increased focus on "going green" across America.
+The United States recycling statistics have vastly improved each year since the first United States recycling recovery center opened its doors in the 1890s.
 But, the nation still has a long way to go before it hits a perfect recycling stride.

 Current United States Recycling Statistics